tdauth/scala-futures-promises/README.md

 This allows real abstraction for the derived methods which can already all be implemented in the traits.
 Only the core methods have to be implemented by a concrete implementation.
 The trait `Factory` has to be extended for creating instances of the concrete implementations.
+Actually, we only need to have an abstract method which creates a new empty promise.

 The derived method `firstSucc` actually completes the final future with the final thrown exception if both futures fail since we cannot rely on broken promises in Scala because of the garbage collection.